merhuman/Essential-Links/[Rust] Bevy setup guidelines.md

 rustup toolchain install stable-x86_64-pc-windows-gnu rustup default stable-x86_64-pc-windows-gnu
 ```
 Then rerun command <code>cargo run</code> and do the rest of instruction in Bevy setup link.
-If you encounter error while compiling again.
-Follow the link below instruction and try again.
+If you encounter error while compiling again, follow the link below instruction and try again.